$640,000 truck theft leads to juvenile petitions against two teenage suspects

 The Flint Township Police Department was investigating that scene when OnStar called 911 again to report locating the stolen trucks in a wooded area behind Stalker Elementary School near Flushing Road and Mitson Boulevard.

 When police converged on that scene, the suspects all fled on foot and on bicycles.
-Authorities arrested the two teens, but several other suspects got away.
+Authorities arrested the two teens age 14 and 15, but several other suspects got away.

-Genesee County Prosecutor David Leyton said the two teens remained in custody Tuesday after juvenile petitions were issued charging them with malicious destruction of property over $20,000, safe breaking and unlawfully driving away an automobile.
+Genesee County Prosecutor David Leyton said the two teens remained in custody Tuesday after juvenile petitions were issued charging them with malicious destruction of property over $20,000, safe breaking and nine counts of unlawfully driving away an automobile.

 The teens were not identified because they are being charged as juveniles.